Some of the healthiest water in the world

 Icelandic bottled water is exactly the same as the water running through the taps/faucets in our bathrooms and kitchens.
 Icelanders drink straight from the tap, and often from springs and streams in nature – as they should – since Icelandic water is among the cleanest and healthiest in the world.

-Icelandic water sources are inspected continually throughout the year.
-The water is superior in taste since it isn’t treated with chlorine (as is common practice in other countries) and many chemicals commonly found in foreign water sources have never been found in Icelandic water.
+What’s more, authorities check Icelandic water sources throughout the year.
+The water is superior in taste because it never comes into contact with chlorine.
+In fact, many chemicals in foreign water sources are not in Icelandic water.

 Subscribe To Our newsletter